-Pillsbury + Theatre Announces 2026 Naked Stages Fellows
+Pillsbury House + Theatre Announces 2026 Naked Stages Fellows

 A Body in a State of Transition is a somatic performance inspired by The Madman by Khalil Gibran, offering a reinterpretation of the text through movement and embodied practice.
 The work follows a figure who sheds the identities performed for the world and is labeled “mad” as a result.